 The area around the relic is called Kuden and is decorated with beautiful golden sacred lotus and Tengai (canopy).

-In the sanctum, the tatami (straw mat) lined up vertically was divided into nine ranks that represent Kuhon Jodo (nine levels of Amitabha’s pure land), and the tatami placed in the outer sanctum represents Rokudo Rinne (endless circle of transmigration in the six posthumous worlds).
-Every object has a meaning and represents the reasons of this world and nirvana.
+In the sanctum, the tatami (straw mat) lined up vertically was divided into nine ranks, representing Kuhon Jodo (the nine levels of Amitabha’s Pure Land), and the tatami placed in the outer sanctum represents Rokudo Rinne (the endless circle of transmigration in the six posthumous worlds).
+Every object has a meaning and represents the reasons of this world and the path to nirvana.

 Mr. Nitta said, “If you visit Mieido, please calm your mind and soul and imagine nirvana the way it is explained in the sutras.”
-It is amazing how the way things look changes when you learn the meaning of them.
+It is amazing how the way things look changes when you learn their meaning.

 Also, the “Heart Mark” in Mieido has become quite popular over SNS recently.
 The grafting on the handrail has become the shape of a heart.
 They say that if you can find it, it might bring you a romantic fortune.
 Have fun looking for it.